 Whitman College has a strong commitment to the principle of nondiscrimination in all its forms.
-In its admission, educational, and employment practices, programs, and activities, Whitman College does not discriminate on the basis of race, color, sex (including pregnancy and parenting status), gender, gender identity or manifestation, genetic information, sexual orientation, religion, age, marital status, national origin, disability, veteran's status, or any other basis prohibited by the Civil Rights Act or Title IX and applicable federal, state, or local laws.
+In its admission, educational and employment practices, programs and activities, Whitman College does not discriminate on the basis of race, color, sex (including pregnancy and parenting status), gender, gender identity or expression, genetic information, sexual orientation, religion, age, marital status, national origin, disability, veteran status or any other basis prohibited by the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and applicable federal, state or local laws.

 The College is not responsible for personal property of employees which is kept on campus.

 Staff may inspect their personnel file in the Human Resources Office.
 You may supplement or clarify information in the file which you believe to be inaccurate by providing a statement in writing.

 Typically, your personnel file will contain your original application and appointment letter, a personnel record listing personal information and employment history at Whitman College, annual salary letters, certificates of special training, orientation and annual performance appraisals, and other performance related materials.